 Instant Pot Pinto Beans and Ham Recipe.
 Make this classic comfort food recipe in half the time in your pressure cooker.

 There is nothing like a hot bowl of pinto beans and ham on a cold winter day.
 Especially with a piece of cornbread soaking in the juices.
 Am I right!?
-Now that we are armed with Instant Pots that recipe that took all day is now done in half the time.
 Pinto beans have always been a weekend recipe.
 Now you can get off work and make it for dinner.
+For a slow cooker version of the same recipe, check out my crock pot pinto beans and ham recipe.

 Ham Steaks vs. Ham Hocks